matratau000/crewai-stock-analyzer/README.md

 ### markdown_to_pdf.py

 This script converts markdown files to PDF format.
-It includes the following function:
+It includes the following functions:
 - `extract_sources(md_content)`: Extracts sources from markdown content.

 ### production.py